 June 27, 2016

 How Pinterest can become a visualisation Studio’s valuable tool for brainstorming, research, and mood boarding.
-Pinterest, brainstorming, and illustration I just recently joined the long list of artists and illustrators including Pinterest into their workflow, I cannot turn back for many reasons.
-As many illustrators, I am a very visual person and faced difficulties when collecting references online.
+Pinterest, brainstorming, and medical illustration I recently changed a little my inspiration and workflow habits, and joined the long list of artists and illustrators using Pinterest.
+I cannot turn back for many reasons.
+As many, I faced difficulties when collecting references online.
 Bookmarks alone simply did not work.
 When I discovered Pinterest I discovered I had much more pleasure during this painstaking task of collecting references.
 So here are my reasons: 01.
 It’s an inspiring search process To start with, Pinterest is to me a better alternative to Google image search and to stock images sellers.
 When searching for either medical illustration, anatomical reference, art, infographics or inspiration, Pinterest has a higher chance of showing results that are relevant to me.
 While Google search results are based on file names, page ranking and relevancies related to pages reputation, Pinterest shows me users “pinned” results.
 In other words, the results have already been filtered by users that expressed their liking for certain images.
 02. A sketchbook online.
 Pinterest has become a clipping file I can reach anywhere, I can also use the description box for taking notes and add information.
-We, medical illustrators, are very visual, so making tutorials boards seems a great way to find back images.
+We, medical illustrators, are very visual, so making tutorials boards seems a great way to find back images online.
 Another option which I haven’t checked but interested to do soon is to collect pictures and sketches and upload them on the same “sketchbook”.
-03. Compiling mood boards I am often baffled to see how Pinterest makes illustration and infographic mood boarding easy.
+03. Compiling mood- or reference boards I am often baffled to see how Pinterest makes illustration and infographic mood boarding easy.
 When sending a mood board to a client, they feel engaged to contribute adding more images to the mood collection.
 The mood board is always online as a subject reference, it can aid future projects or be shared, or to be turned secret for private reference.
 Last but not least, I can share all my boards and connect with fellow artists.
-I do like to share a few of these mood boards to give my contribution to the digital/medical artists out there.
-The only downside to me is the amount of time you could possibly be spending on it, but that’s another story.
-If you have any inputs or suggestions, we’d love to hear from you!
+I do like to share a few of these mood boards to give my contribution to the digital/medical artists.
+If you have any inputs or suggestions, I’d love to hear from you.